 Always clean the blades after you clip, I would recommend using something like Oster Blade Wash to clean accumulated hair and provides lubrication for clipper blades.

 Aside from getting cleaned regularly, you will also need to keep the blade from getting overheat.
-When you feel the blades getting too hot, spray the blades immediately with a coolant such as Oster Kool Lube.
+When you feel the blades getting too hot, spray the blades immediately with a coolant such as the Oster Kool Lube.
 This will help the blades to cool down before hurting your dog.

 You see, the key to maintain dog clipper blades is quite simple: make sure the blades are free from dirt and well oiled.